Endometriosis is an incurable but manageable gynecological condition.

 Normally, this tissue is expelled during menstruation, but displaced tissue cannot do this.

 This leads to physical symptoms, such as pain.
 As the lesions grow larger, they can affect bodily functions.
 For example, the fallopian tubes may be blocked.

 The pain and other symptoms can affect different areas of life,

 Symptoms of endometriosis

-- Heavy menstrual bleeding causing the need to change your pad or tampon every 1-2 hours
+- Heavy menstrual bleeding where the pad or tampon needs changing every 1 to 2 hours

 - Bloody stool or urine

 - Nausea and vomiting